DevExpress-Examples/XPO_how-to-implement-odata4-service-with-xpo/readme.md

     }
 	```

-6. Modify the *WebApiConfig.cs* file: create an ODataModelBuilder instance and register an EntitySet for each persistent class:
+6. Modify the *WebApiConfig.cs* file: create an ODataModelBuilder instance and register an EntitySet for each persistent class (refer to the [WebApiConfig.cs](CS/ODataService/App_Start/WebApiConfig.cs) file in this repository to learn how to automatically register all persistent classes):

 	```cs
 	public static void Register(HttpConfiguration config) {